socialawy/MetaStripper/README.md

 # MetaStripper
 Ever shared a document, image, or video without realizing embedded metadata could expose sensitive details?
 MetaStripper helps remove hidden data before sharing.
 MetaStripper is a tool to remove metadata from various file types, ensuring privacy and security by cleaning sensitive information.
 It provides a graphical user interface (GUI) and supports multiple file formats.
-This project includes a Python script and portable executables for Windows, macOS, and Linux.
+This project includes a Python script and portable executables for Windows, (and you can do that for macOS, and Linux).

 ## Contents
 - `metastripper.py`: Python source script (requires Python 3.11 and dependencies).